-Beetles Bad News – for Trees
+Beetles – Bad News for Trees

-Often the earliest indications of a problem are the outward signs of the beetles boring into the truck.
-These signs can be very diagnostic.
+Often the earliest indications of a problem are the outward signs of the beetles boring into the trunk.
+These signs can be diagnostic.
 SPB creates small pitch (sap) tubes covered with sawdust, which look somewhat like popcorn from a distance, covering the bark.
 Ips beetles do not create pitch tubes, though reddish sawdust may be sprinkled down the bark crevices of the tree.
 Ambrosia beetles create a very distinctive “toothpick” of sawdust that sticks out from the bark for an inch or so.
 These fragile structures may be washed away by rain, leaving only a hole about the size of a pencil lead in diameter.

 The most frustrating aspect of these pests is the challenge of prevention, or eradication once a tree is attacked.
 In the case of Ambrosia beetle, home owners have a few products available that contain the active ingredient permethrin or bifenthrin that may be sprayed on the trunk, such as certain Spectrum, Ortho, and Bayer Advanced products.
 Examine the label for these active ingredients and for some type of borer listed on the label.
 “Granulate Ambrosia” beetle will not specifically appear on the label.
 For the SPB and Ips beetle, permethrin may be used but spraying multiple trees is expensive and not very effective, as many of the beetles attack the tree high on the trunk.
-Keep in mind all of these treatments are preventive: once the trees are infected, there are no pesticides that can reach the beetle inside the tree.
+Keep in mind all of these treatments are preventative: once the trees are infected, no pesticides can reach the beetle inside the tree.
 Systemic insecticides such as imidicloprid have not been shown to be effective, as the beetles do not feed on vascular tissues.